PongsiriTK/nxon-doc/docs/features/training/finetune.md

 ## Accessing Fine-tune Service

-To access the Fine-tune Service, navigate to the NXON platform and select "Fine-tune" from the Training Service menu.
+To access the Fine-tune Service, navigate to the NXON.AI platform and select "Fine-tune" from the Training Service menu.

 ![Menu Fine-tune](../images/{{ resource_dir_name }}/finetune_/menu_fine_tune.png){: style="width:30%" }